Dynamic Liquidation Engine (DLE)

 The contract implements a liquidation buffer that gives auction transactions priority access to liquidations:

-Buffer Mechanism: A 10 basis point (0.1%) buffer gives auction transactions priority for liquidations.
+• Buffer Mechanism: A buffer that gives auction transactions priority for liquidations by applying this discount when pricing collateral.

 Transient Storage Risk Parameters